Mykola-CI/rock-and-spock/README.md

     - Pointer '_Click the Diagram_ '
     - The button __Start Round__ itself that launches the Round

   The __Start Round__ button is designed in the form of a rectangle.
-Inside the rectangle there is a cute diagram reminding about rules of the Game on the base of available hands.
+Inside the rectangle there is a smart diagram reminding about rules of the Game on the base of available hands.

 The button title 'Start Round' fades in and out like flashing beacon effect.